Tanjong Rhu MRT station

 Tanjong Rhu MRT station is an underground Mass Rapid Transit (MRT) station on the Thomson–East Coast Line (TEL) in Kallang, Singapore.
 Situated at the junction of Tanjong Rhu Road and Tanjong Rhu Place, the station serves nearby condominiums such as Pebble Bay and Casuarina Cove.
-Other surrounding landmarks include the Tanjong Rhu Lookout Tower, Singapore Sports Hub and the Tanjong Rhu Footbridge.
+Other surrounding landmarks include the Tanjong Rhu Lookout Tower, The Kallang and the Tanjong Rhu Footbridge.

 First announced in August 2014, Tanjong Rhu station was constructed as part of TEL Phase 4.
 The cut-and-cover tunnels between Tanjong Rhu and Katong Park were constructed only 37 cm above the Kallang–Paya Lebar Expressway.
 Tanjong Rhu station commenced operations on 23 June 2024.
 A designated Civil Defence shelter, the two-level station has a side platform configuration and a colour scheme of grey, white and brown.
 An Art-in-Transit artwork Telinga Ekologi Kita by Bani Haykal is displayed at this station.